Cleaning Business Health and Safety Templates

 Yes.
 If you employ five or more staff in your cleaning business, you must have a written health and safety policy.

 A health and safety policy sets out how your cleaning business manages risks such as slips, trips, chemical exposure, and lone working.
 Even smaller cleaning companies and self-employed cleaners are strongly advised to have one, as it shows professionalism and commitment to safety.
-Our Health and Safety Policy Template is ready-to-use, includes pre-filled examples, and can be tailored to your business, saving time and ensuring compliance.

 Do self-employed domestic cleaners need health and safety documents?